balderdashy/sails-docs/reference/blueprint-api/Create.md

 id: <the new record primary key>,
 ```

-For instance, continuing the example above, all clients subscribed to the `Pony` model (_except_ for the client making the request) would receive the following message:
+For instance, continuing the example above, all clients who are watching the `User` model (_except_ for the client making the request) would receive the following message:
 ```js
 id: 47,
 verb: 'created',